Skip to content

 Demand and demand charges are analogous to bandwidth from your internet provider.
 How much bandwidth or capacity do you need for your electric needs?

 Utility companies typically calculate your demand based on 15-minute increments of the highest consumption from your previous month’s usage and then multiply that by a pre-defined rate to calculate your demand charges.
-For example, if your utility company charges $10 per kilowatt per month for demand, and your peak 15-minute increment usage was 75 kilowatts, you will be billed $750 in demand charges.
+For example, if your utility company charges $10 per kilowatt per month for demand, and your peak 15-minute increment usage is 75 kilowatts, you will be billed $750 in demand charges.

 4 ways to reduce your demand charges